turkoid/Injector/README.md

   * `-d | --delay`

-    Specifies the delay, in seconds, after the process has started before the injection process starts (Default: `5`)
+    Specifies the delay, in milliseconds, after the process has started before the injection process starts (Default: `5`)

   * `-m | --multi-dll-delay`

-    Specifies the delay, in seconds, betweeen injecting multiple delays (Default: `1`)
+    Specifies the delay, in milliseconds, betweeen injecting multiple delays (Default: `1`)

   * `-t | --timeout`

-    Specifies the timeout, in seconds, when attempting to find the process by name (Default: `10`)
+    Specifies the timeout, in milliseconds, when attempting to find the process by name (Default: `10`)

   * `-c | --config`